OXOTHUK310/OXOTHUK310/README.md

 - 👋 Hi, I’m @OXOTHUK310
-- 👀 I’m interested in ...qqq
+- 👀 I’m interested in ml, iot, cpp , front end
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning js
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me OXOTHUK310@gmail.com

 <!---
 OXOTHUK310/OXOTHUK310 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.